 Green Building United builds on this increased awareness around energy use, supporting energy efficiency in the building sector with trainings on benchmarking, behavior change, improved operations, and strategic capital investments.

-Reductions in energy consumption result in lowered costs and carbon emissions, creating a healthier and more prosperous region.
+Reductions in energy consumption result in decreased carbon emissions and increased cost savings, creating a healthier and more prosperous region.

-The visualization tool provides building-level energy performance data for the last three calendar years for the nearly 2,800 buildings required to report utility information as part of Philadelphia’s energy benchmarking law.
+The visualization tool provides building-level energy performance data for the last five calendar years the nearly 2,500 buildings required to report utility information as part of Philadelphia’s energy benchmarking law.
 The chart and map tools are interactive and allow visualizing building energy performance comparisons throughout the city.

-In 2019, the Office of Sustainability and Green Building United released a report analyzing the performance of benchmarked properties over the lifetime of the program and provided summary statistics on 2018 energy and water use data.
-The results show that, since 2013, Philadelphia’s benchmarked buildings have demonstrated a 5% reduction in overall energy use and over half of all buildings reported every year have achieved energy savings.
+In 2025, the Office of Sustainability and Green Building United released a report analyzing the performance of benchmarked properties over the lifetime of the program and provided summary statistics on 2023 energy and water use data.
+The results show that, since the start of the program in 2012, Philadelphia’s benchmarked buildings have improved their energy performance by about 18%.

 Highlights: